While this microscope is not marked with the name of the manufacturer,

 and two eyepieces.
 The empty slot in the case most likely held a canister for the

 objective.
-The stage is equipped with a gliding slide holder.
+The stage is equipped with an adjustable slide holder.
 Below the stage is an